 Social media allows industrial professionals another vehicle to connect with their existing client base and showcase their expertise while attracting new prospects.
 It has been playing an increasingly important role in today's digital transformation of sales and marketing.

 Posting regularly on your social media platforms using the right hashtags helps to gain broader brand awareness.
 But to really get the most out of social media, you need to truly engage your audience.

 Unless you stopped paying attention to how humans work when you were back in middle school, you know that talking about yourself nonstop is a terrible way to keep someone’s attention.
-Likewise, constantly promoting your products and bragging about your company is not a sound strategy for manufacturing marketing.
+Likewise, constantly promoting your products and bragging about solely your company is not a sound strategy for manufacturing marketing.

-The 50/30/20 Rule
+The 50/30/20 Rule For Social Media Content

 The good news is you don’t have to come up with all of this content yourself.
 In fact, half of your content should come from outside your organization.
 About 50% of your social media activity should be curated, shared content.
 Another 30% should be original content that you’ve created yourself.
 And for the final 20%, you get to talk yourself up with promotional content.
 Let’s take a closer look at each of these categories.

 Since curated content is going to make up half of your social media presence, make sure it’s relevant to your specific audience.
 All of this content should be useful and insightful, providing your audience with real value.
 This is a chance to show that you know your audience and understand what they need, positioning yourself as a knowledgeable, helpful source of information.

 However, since you didn’t create the content yourself, you need to give credit where credit is due.
 Be sure to tag the outlets you’re sharing, and make obvious note of the authors.
 It’s the right thing to do, and this nod to the creators will allow you to organically connect and establish goodwill with other industry influencers.

 If you’re struggling to curate content, Feedly and other similar tools can help you build your content curation.